cheerfulstoic/ecto_watch/README.md

 >  * The `pg_notify` function has a limit of 8000 characters and wasn't created to send full-records on updates.
 >  * If many updates are done in quick succession to the same record, subscribers will need to process all of the old results before getting to the newest one.
 >
+> Thus using `extra_columns` with columns that change often may not be what you want.
+>
 > One use-case where using `extra_columns` may be particularly useful is if you want to receive updates about the deletion of a record and you need to know one of it's foreign keys.
-For example in a blog if a `Comment` is deleted you might want to get it's `post_id` to refresh any caches related to comments.
+E.g. in a blog, if a `Comment` is deleted you might want to get the `post_id` to refresh any caches related to comments.

 ```elixir
   # setup